SAP-samples/teched2025-AD166/exercises/ex5/README.md

 # Exercise 5 - Filtering With the IconTabBar

+## Background & Context
-As your customer needs the full overview to make decisions quickly, you will give them an option to narrow down the list of sensors based on the current sensor temperature.
+> 📖 **What you'll learn**: As your customer needs the full overview to make decisions quickly, you will give them an option to narrow down the list of sensors based on the current sensor temperature.

+## Learning Objectives
+> 🎯 **After completing these steps** you will have:
+> - Added filtering capabilities with IconTabFilters
+> - Implemented temperature-based sensor categorization
+> - Enhanced user experience with visual filter indicators
+> - Created interactive filtering functionality

+## Exercise Steps

-## Exercise 5.1 - Add new IconTabFilters to the Sensors.view.xml
+### Exercise 5.1 - Add new IconTabFilters to the Sensors.view.xml

+📋 **Action Required**: Enhance the IconTabBar with filtering capabilities.

-For this, we enhance our `sap.m.IconTabBar` control.
+> 📖 **Context**: For this, we enhance our `sap.m.IconTabBar` control.

+1. **Open the Sensors view**

-1. Open `keepcool.sensormanager/webapp/view/Sensors.view.xml`.
+   Open `keepcool.sensormanager/webapp/view/Sensors.view.xml`.

+2. **Add IconTabFilter elements**

-2. Add `sap.m.IconTabFilter` elements to the `items` aggregation of the `sap.m.IconTabBar` control.
+   Add `sap.m.IconTabFilter` elements to the `items` aggregation of the `sap.m.IconTabBar` control.
 They will be visible as icons above the bar, so that the user can click them to filter the list.

 	***keepcool.sensormanager/webapp/view/Sensors.view.xml***